Runaway Traveller

 Saily has just released a monthly subscription option like Holafly Plans — Saily Ultra.
 It’s $60 for 30 GBs per month and gives you global access.

 Since I’m using Holafly, I don’t have firsthand experience with Saily’s subscription; just the regular plans.
-It highlights perks like premium security tools.
-And it seems like airport lounge access is in the works, too.
-I’ll keep ya posted, as usual.
+It also gives you perks like premium security tools and even airport lounge access.
+I’ll test it out soon and report back!

 Holafly vs. Saily eSIM subscription perks